m-yahya/latex-tutorial/README.md

 ```
 \begin{enumerate}
     \item The first item in the list
     \item The second item in the list
     \item The third item in the list
 \end{enumerate}
 ```

 ### Nested Lists

 In `LaTex`, a list can contain another list as its item.
-In other words, we can create nested lists in the LaTeX.
-The following block of code shows an example of nested list:
+In other words, we can create nested lists in LaTeX.
+The following block of code shows an example of a nested list:

 ```
 \begin{enumerate}
     \item The first item in the list
     \item The second item in the list
           \begin{enumerate}
-	      	\item sub item a
+            \item sub-item a
-	      	\item sub item b
+            \item sub-item b
-	      	\item sub item c
+            \item sub-item c
           \end{enumerate}
     \item The third item in the list
 \end{enumerate}
 ```

 ### Customizing List Style

-**Un-ordered List**
+**Unordered List**

-By defualt, LaTeX uses black dot for bullet points in un-numbered list.
-This default behaviour can be changed to bold dash, dash and asterik in the following way:
+By default, LaTeX uses a black dot for bullet points in an un-numbered list.
+This default behavior can be changed to bold dash, dash, and asterisk in the following way:

 ```
 \begin{itemize}
     \item[--] Dash item
     \item[$-$] Bold Dash item
     \item[$\ast$] Asterisk item
 \end{itemize}
 ```

 **Ordered List**

-The numbering style for ordered list can be changed to `Roman`, `Arabic` and `Alphabetical` using the `enumitem` package as given below.
+The numbering style for the ordered list can be changed to `Roman`, `Arabic`, and `Alphabetical` using the `enumitem` package as given below.

 ```
 \documentclass[12pt, letter]{article}